-6.5 Downtown Eastside Oppenheimer District
+6.5 Downtown Eastside Oppenheimer District (DEOD)

 The Downtown Eastside Oppenheimer District (DEOD) is a central neighbourhood of the DTES and is the heart of the low-income community.
 With its origins dating back to pre-settler history as the site of seasonal trading camps of the Coast Salish aboriginal communities, the area has been home to numerous immigrant groups over the past 120 years.
-One of its most notable early associations is with the Japanese-Canadian community; as well it has longstanding linkages to industry and the labour movement.
+One of its most notable early associations is with the Japanese-Canadian community.
+It also has long-standing linkages to industry and the labour movement.